tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 ## Conclusion

 I realise that most of what I have written can be interpreted as propaganda for my employer.
-There's some similarities with what a new consultant would write a couple of months after signing their contract with your typical run-of-the-mill constultancy company:
+There's some similarities with what a new consultant would write a couple of months after signing their contract with your typical run-of-the-mill consultancy company:
 "Everything is great here!", "The people are amazing!", "My company car is so shiny!".

 The difference is that Triple D has allowed me to turn my back on all the frustrations I had when working at my previous employer, and start developing at a higher skill level.